 At SLU, we use Swedish and English in parallel.
-However, this does not mean that everything should be available in both languages.
-The information on this page is intended to help you determine when your document needs to be translated.
+This does not mean that everything should be available in both languages.
+The information on this page will help you determine if your document needs to be translated.

 The following must be available in Swedish